param-khakhar/param-khakhar.github.io/about.md

 Simpson's paradox isn't hypothetical.
 You can look at Mark Liddel's [video](https://www.youtube.com/watch?v=sxYrzzy3cq8 "Video") for more examples.

 The above is one of the many things about statistics which I found very fascinating.

-By the way I am Param Khakhar, currently a Computer Science and Engineering Sophomore studying at the Indian Institution of Technology, Delhi.
+By the way I am **Param Khakhar**, currently a Computer Science and Engineering Sophomore studying at the Indian Institution of Technology, Delhi.
 Being a CSE student, I have been introduced to several interesting areas where CS is used but personally, I like the usage of algorithms for the increased understanding of stats, in other words Data Science.
 Consequently, I do spend time learning stuff online apart from college academics.

-I come from Rajkot, Gujarat, India.
+I am from Rajkot, Gujarat, India.
 My hobbies include playing sports, watching soccer [Manchester is blue ;)], listening to music, dance etc.

 <figure class="align-center">
   <a href="#"><img src="{{ '/images/DSC_0893.JPG' | absolute_url }}" alt=""></a>